GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/gamepad.md

 Each gamepad connected to the computer or phone is numbered from 1 to 4:

 * If your game is single player, you'll usually always use condition for the Gamepad 1.
-* If your game is multi player, it's a good idea to use the *Gamepad connected* condition to check which gamepads are connected.
+* If your game is multi player, it's a good idea to use the **Gamepad connected** condition to check which gamepads are connected.
 You could store in a variable the gamepad number associated to a player.
 You can also force the first player to use the Gamepad 1, and the other player to use Gamepad 2.

 ![](/gdevelop5/all-features/gamepad-condition-connected.png)

 ## Vibrate a gamepad

-Use the action *Gamepad vibration* to make a gamepad to vibrate.
+Use the action **Gamepad vibration** to make a gamepad to vibrate.

+**Advanced Gamepad vibration** allow you to setup the magnitude of the vibrations with two new values, the low and high value for the motors rumble.